What exactly does the following code mean:

-Sometimes, law enforcement will charge the suspect with aggravated assault by alleging that the person used his hands as a deadly weapon.
-When this happens, the jail inmate list may show the offense description as ASSLT INT/RECK IMPED.
+When there is evidence of actual serious strangulation, law enforcement will often charge a defendant with aggravated assault and allege that the suspect used his hands as a deadly weapon.
+When this happens, the Travis County jail inmate list may show the offense description as ASSLT INT/RECK IMPED.
 Aggravated assault may also be charged when the alleged victim suffers serious bodily injury.
 Depending on the circumstances, aggravated assault may be a first or second degree felony.

 Please see my Assault Family Violence FAQ page for more information.